 Head lice are very common.
-They are small (adult lice are the size of a sesame seed) grey-brown insects that live only on human scalps.
+They are small (adult lice are the size of a sesame seed) grey-brown insects.
 They cannot fly or jump; neither can they burrow into the scalp.
 They can affect anyone, with long or short hair, no matter how clean the hair is.

 How are head lice acquired?

 Head lice are usually picked up by head-to-head contact; it takes about 30 seconds for a single louse to transfer from one scalp to another.
 Less often, sharing hats, combs or pillows can spread them.
 Head lice live only on humans and die in a day or two away from the human scalp.
 They cannot be caught from animals.

 Most common in children between the ages of 4 and 11

 More common in girls than boys

 Most often found at the start of the school year

 No, though several members of a family may have them at the same time.